Finndersen/LEDuino/README.md

 Then take a look at the [Reference](https://github.com/Finndersen/LEDuino/wiki/Reference) for more in-depth details, and check out some [Examples](https://github.com/Finndersen/LEDuino/tree/master/examples) to see how it might work for your project.

-## Development
+## Development & Support
 This project is still under development and may be subject to changes of the API.
 I made it for my own personal use but figured could be quite useful to others as well, so it has not been tested extensively in many configurations.
-Please let me know if you have any issues or ideas!
+Please jump on the [Discord](https://discord.gg/8z9BZesP) to let me know what you think about it, or if you have any issues or ideas!

 **TODO / Future work:**
 - Add more patterns and palettes